funnelback/custom-gatherer-csv/README.md

 csv.encoding
 values:
 Java character encoding - eg: UTF-8  (default), ISO-8859-1

-csv.sourceurl
-set this to the URL of where to fetch the CSV document

 csv.header
 values: true (CSV has a header line) (default) / false (CSV does not have a header line)